Historical Marker Details

 Subject:Gateway to Central Oregon crossing the Deschutes River.

 This area of the Deschutes River has been a river crossing and fishing location for thousands of years.
 Peter Skene Ogden made note of an Indian camp and bridge when he crossed here in 1826.
-Early pioneers using the Meek Cutoff to the Barlow Road passed here on …
+Early pioneers using the Meek Cutoff to the Barlow Road passed here on their way to The Dalles and the Willamette Valley.
+John Todd built a bridge in …

 Read More